oobecomau/desktop.gov.au/docs/blueprint/platform.md

 ACSC provides guidance on connecting networks with differing security classifications available at [Fundamentals of Cross Domain solutions](https://www.cyber.gov.au/resources-business-and-government/maintaining-devices-and-systems/system-hardening-and-administration/cross-domain-solutions/fundamentals-cross-domain-solutions).
 At the time of writing, there are no automated options for external collaboration from a PROTECTED environment and user validation for external collaboration remains a manual process.
 This is particularly the case should an organisation adopting this service seek to collaborate from a PROTECTED environment to an environment that is operating at a lower classification.
 The ISM stipulates that all users of a PROTECTED environment must have a valid security clearance.
 It is recommended that users of the higher classification organisation collaborate into the lower classification organisation, and that unified labelling be configured as per the blueprints with PROTECTED content restricted to external sharing.

-For Agencies operating at a PROTECTED level seeking to collaborate, B2C collaboration is not suitable as it allows authentication through publicly accessible domains such as Google and Facebook.
+For organisations operating at a PROTECTED level seeking to collaborate, B2C collaboration is not suitable as it allows authentication through publicly accessible domains such as Google and Facebook.
 Microsoft Entra ID Business-to-Business (B2B) allows authentication between Azure tenants which provides a higher level of assurance.

 B2B allows the most secure sharing of organisation applications, services, and data with external guest users from other organisations, while maintaining maximal control over corporate data.
 The collaboration options between two or more organisations can use the following platforms: